typedb-osi/typedb-offshoreleaks/README.md

 pip install -r requirements.txt
 ```

-then run the migrator.py script to import the data into TypeDB
+Run the migrator.py script to import the data into TypeDB
 ```shell
 # run the migrator with 4 separate processes
 python3 ./migrator.py -n 4